omicslaboratory/SNPannotator/README.md

 This file provides a brief introduction to the package functions and instructions on how to run them.
 A detailed manual is also available for a step-by-step guide to using the package.

+Please refer to [our website](https://omicslab.org/snpannotator) for more information and a detailed manual.

 ---